AWCostabile/axios-tracked/README.md

   }
 }

-// Add a predefined event listener for when a request is initiated apiInstance.addEventHandler('request', handleOnRequest);
+// Subscribe to `request` events and handle with pre-defined function apiInstance.subscribe('request', handleOnRequest);

-// Add an in-situe listener for when an api request is completed apiInstance.addEventHandler('resolved', function (res) {
+// Subscribe to `resolved` events and handle with in-situ function apiInstance.subscribe('resolved', function (res) {
   switch (res.action) {
     case 'GET_TODO':
       // Only stop loading IF the request succeeded